The hazard ratio (HR ; Covid-19 vs

 Hirschman J, Kaur H, Honanie K, Jenkins R, Humeyestewa DA, Burke RM, Billy TM, Mayer O, Herne M, Anderson M, Bhairavabhotla R, Yatabe G, Balajee SA.
 A SARS-CoV-2 Outbreak Illustrating the Challenges in Limiting the Spread of the Virus - Hopi Tribe, May-June 2020.
 MMWR Morb Mortal Wkly Rep. 2020 Nov 6;69(44):1654-1659.
 PMID:33151922

 Out of 54 residents in a psychiatric facility, 40 (74%) were infected with SARS-CoV-2 with doubling time of 3.9 days.
+Obesity as a risk factor (43%) and no other psychiatric or medical condition was significantly associated with the infection.

 COVID-19 Transmission in a Psychiatric Long-Term Care Rehabilitation Facility: An Observational Study.